purr/soundcloud-unlike-confirmation/README.md

 This userscript works by:

-1. Monitoring for clicks on SoundCloud's "Unlike" buttons
+1. Monitoring for clicks on SoundCloud's "Unlike" and "Unfollow" buttons
 2. Intercepting the click and displaying a confirmation dialog
-3. Only processing the unlike action if confirmed
+3. Only processing the unlike or unfollow action if confirmed
 4. Seamlessly returning to normal browsing if canceled

 The confirmation dialog is styled to match SoundCloud's interface, providing a native-like experience.

+## Usage

+1. **Unlike a Track**: Click the "Unlike" button on any track.
+A confirmation dialog will appear.
+Click "Unlike" to confirm or "Cancel" to abort.
+2. **Unfollow a User**: Click the "Unfollow" button on any user or artist.
+A confirmation dialog will appear.
+Click "Unfollow" to confirm or "Cancel" to abort.

 ## Why Use This?